annamourasobral/password-generator/README.md

+# Password generator
+This a project in 'Making Websites interactive module' of [Frontend Career Path](https://github.com/annamourasobral/Frontend-Career-Path) from [Scrimba](https://scrimba.com)

 Requirements:
-- Array to hold all possible chars
+- [x]Array to hold all possible chars
-- Button to generate 4 random password options
+- [x]Button to generate 4 random password options
-- Display password options
+- [x]Display password options

 Strech:
 - Ability to set the password length
-- 1-click copy password to the clipboard
+- [x]1-click copy password to the clipboard